-As accessories (protection kit; see section 7) insulated fixing screws are available.
+Individually supplied control relays are provided with insulated fixing screws.
 These can be used to install the control relay into switchgear cabinets of cubicles of protective class II.
-Furthermore a sealing ring is part of the protection kit, which must be used when installing the control relay in switchgear cabinets and cubicles of protection class IP 54.
+Furthermore a sealing ring is supplied, which must be used when installing the control relay in switchgear cabinets and cubicles of protection class IP 54.